alf-p-steinbach/NPP-plugin-Empty-files-as-Unicode/docs/README.md

 Automatically changes the encoding of opened empty documents to Unicode.

 Without this plugin Notepad++ will assume that any existing empty file is encoded as Windows ANSI.
+In particular that applies for a file specified as command line argument to let Notepad++ create it.
 With this plugin a Unicode encoding 𝘜 is assumed, and is used when you add and save some text.

 ## The plugin’s default encoding 𝘜.